Skip to content

 Check out the Odell pipe organ, built in 1886 and only one of four in the United States.
 It's 22 feet high by 18 feet wide by 10 feet deep!

 My parents were married here in 1955!
-See photo below.
+See photo proof below.

 Where to Eat

-For more local restaurants and cafes than only in downtown San Jose, check out these posts: Cool Cafes in Silicon Valley and Unique and Cool Restaurants in Silicon Valley!
+For more local restaurants and cafes close to downtown San Jose, check out these posts: Cool Cafes in Silicon Valley and Unique and Cool Restaurants in Silicon Valley!

 Henry's Hi-Life